cindykandie/react-hooks/README.md

 Welcome to the React Hooks Playground!
 This repository contains live code examples of various React hooks.
 You can explore and experiment with each hook to see how they work.

+This README includes all the instructions, examples, contributing guidelines, license information, and the live demo link.
+This will give you a comprehensive overview of the React Hooks Playground and how to use it.

 ## Getting Started

 To get started, follow these steps: